Bar0cc0/TECTest/README.md

 2. **Reports**
    - Pytest logs are displayed in the terminal.
-   - HTML coverarge report available at `tests/coverage_html/index.html` (running local server is required to view in browser)
+   - HTML coverarge report available at `tests/coverage_html/index.html` (running a local server is required to view in browser)

 ![Test Coverage](./static/TestSuite.png)